luxeengine/alpha/luxe/md/guide.input.md

         ?gamepad_event   : GamepadEvent
     }

 When the event originates from a mouse event, the `event.type` will be `InputType.mouse`, and the `event.mouse_event` will be populated with the originating event.
+Any other event structure (key_event, gamepad_event etc) will be null.
+Only the event matching the type will not be.

     enum InputType {
         mouse;